Toffoli gate: Relation to quantum computing

 Any reversible gate can be implemented on a quantum computer, and hence the Toffoli gate is also a quantum operator.
-However, the Toffoli gate can not be used for universal quantum computation, though it does mean that a quantum computer can implement all possible classical computations.
+However, the Toffoli gate cannot be used for universal quantum computation, though it does mean that a quantum computer can implement all possible classical computations.
 The Toffoli gate has to be implemented along with some inherently quantum gate(s) in order to be universal for quantum computation.
-In fact, any single-qubit gate with real coefficients that can create a nontrivial quantum state suffices.
+Specifically any single-qubit gate with real coefficients that can create a nontrivial quantum state suffices.